TOGAF® ADM Phase C – Develop the Application Architecture

 Before engagement and contracting

-Table from TOGAF 10 TOGAF Series Guide: Enterprise Architect's Guide to Developing Architecture
+Table 3 TOGAF Series Guide: Enterprise Architect's Guide to Developing Architecture

 Candidate Application Architecture